Taylor Selfridge Says She Quit ‘Teen Mom’ After MTV Cut Ties With Her

 “My uncle is dating an Asian.
 Aunt Ping please make me sushi,” another said.

 The decision to cancel Cory & Taylor’s Baby Special came just before it was scheduled to air last night.
-Instead, the network aired a Catfish rerun in its place.
+Instead, MTV aired a Catfish rerun in its place.

-Selfridge’s exit comes just after MTV cut ties with Dee Nguyen, a contestant on The Challenge, for remarks she made on Twitter over the weekend about Black Lives Matter.
-This season of The Challenge will air in its entirety, but the network released a statement yesterday strongly condemning Nguyen’s tweet.
+Selfridge’s exit comes just after MTV cut ties with Dee Nguyen, a contestant on The Challenge, for remarks she made on Twitter over the weekend about the Black Lives Matter movement.
+The show’s current season will air in its entirety, but the network released a statement yesterday strongly condemning Nguyen’s tweet.